DreamPurchaseZnz/Tensorflow_Learning/Scope&Variables.md

     x = 1.0 + tf.get_variable("v", [1])
 assert x.op.name == "foo/add"
 ```

+how do we just build the graph and automatically retrieve the parameters?
+----------------------------------------------------------------------------------------------------------------------
 Building graph is discussed above and the following is for optimizer
-----------------------------------------------------------------------------------------------------------------------
 ## Necessity
 As talking above, it is good to use variable_dict but not the best.In more complex model,such as four convolutional layer and three dense layers, it has to build every variable for each layer, it is a hard work.
 So how do we just build the graph and automatically retrieve the parameters? here is a good example.
 ```